Glossary

 - Corpus (plural: Corpora) is a repository of text documents (knowledge resources); a body of works.
 Typically the input for information retrieval.

-- CSW Catalogue Service for the Web
+- Catalogue Service for the Web (CSW)

 - Data